javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 # Closure

 JavaScript is a very function-oriented language.
 It gives us a lot of freedom.
-A function can be created at one moment, then copied to another variable or passed as an argument to another function and called from a totally different place later.
+A function can be created dynamically,  copied to another variable or passed as an argument to another function and called from a totally different place later.

-We know that a function can access variables outside of it; this feature is used quite often.
+We know that a function can access variables outside of it, this feature is used quite often.

 But what happens when an outer variable changes?
 Does a function get the most recent value or the one that existed when the function was created?